Justin Turner Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Justin Turner and his .538 slugging percentage over his past 10 games, take on starting pitcher Luis Medina and the Oakland Athletics at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Justin Turner (hitting .350 in his past 10 games) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 4:10 PM ET.

-In his last game, he had two hits (going 2-for-4 with an RBI) against the Rangers.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Athletics.

 Justin Turner Game Info & Props vs. the Athletics